awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 + `autoscaling:TargetGroupARNs`
 + `autoscaling:VPCZoneIdentifiers`

-To learn with which actions and resources you can use a condition key, see [Actions defined by Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2autoscaling.html#amazonec2autoscaling-actions-as-permissions) in the *IAM User Guide*\.
+To learn with which actions and resources you can use a condition key, see [Actions, resources, and condition keys for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2autoscaling.html) in the *IAM User Guide*\.

-### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>

-To view examples of Amazon EC2 Auto Scaling identity\-based policies, see [Amazon EC2 Auto Scaling identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

 ## Amazon EC2 Auto Scaling resource\-based policies<a name="security_iam_service-with-iam-resource-based-policies"></a>